qiskit-community/spank-plugins/plugins/spank_qrmi/README.md

 If the user sets the necessary environment variables for job execution themselves, it is not required to specify them in this file.
 In this case, the environment property will be `{}`.

 > [!NOTE]
-> If you are using a QPU resource with the resource type `qiskit-runtime-service`, please use an account that supports session creation, such as a Premium plan.
+> If you are using a QPU resource with the resource type `qiskit-runtime-service`, use an account that supports [opening a session](https://quantum.cloud.ibm.com/docs/en/guides/run-jobs-session#open-a-session), such as a Premium plan.
-> If you are using an account that does not support session creation, such as an Open plan account, please add the following environment variable to the list in qrmi_config.json:
+> If you are using an account that does not support opening a session, such as an Open plan account, add the following environment variable to the list in qrmi_config.json as workaround:
 > `QRMI_IBM_QRS_SESSION_MODE="batch"`

 ## Installation